crushlovely/ansible-s3/README.md

 # Ansible Role: Creates S3 Buckets

-Creates one or more s3 buckets.
+Creates one or more s3 buckets and configgures them with CORS and Makes them public.
+This role also installs the AWSCLI to properly configure the buckets

 ## Installation